 - Tell about the team itself.

 The Model gets teams moving!
-Teams build a representation of what they are researching, based off the Challenge, and incorporate simple machines and movement into their creation.
+Teams build a representation of what they are researching, based off the Challenge.

-Each year, FIRST LEGO League Jr. presents a new and exciting Challenge to ignite the creativity of children age 6 to 9.
-While exploring the real-world theme, teams will use basic engineering concepts to build a model made of LEGO® elements.
-They will also learn to present information through a Show Me Poster.
-Throughout their experience, teams will operate under the FIRST LEGO League Jr. Core Values, celebrating discovery, teamwork, and Gracious Professionalism®.
+Each year, FIRST LEGO League Jr. presents a new and exciting Challenge to ignite the creativity of children age 6 to 10.
+Each team of up to 6 children begins the exploration of this real-world theme with an exclusive LEGO® Education Inspire Model.
+Using this model as a starting point, they design a new model of their own with LEGO® elements.
+As they work, they learn basic engineering and programming skills with LEGO® Education WeDo and apply those concepts to make their model move.
+Teams also document their work in an Engineering Notebook and share their journey through a team Show Me Poster.
+Throughout their experience, teams operate under the FIRST Core Values, celebrating discovery, teamwork, and Gracious Professionalism®.